miguelmota/miguelmota.github.io/content/blog/getting-started-with-wireguard.md

 AllowedIPs = 10.0.0.2/32
 ```

-The `[Peer]` section is for configuration information about the peer it's connecting to, which in this case it's the servers connection to the client.
+To summarize, the server `[Peer]` section is for configuration information about the peer it's connecting to, which in this case it's the servers connection to the client.

 - `PublicKey` is the client's public key.
 - `AllowedIPs` are allowed client IP addresses.